peterloes/Scales/README.md

 Application for Animal Observation

 Supported:
-- Amplifier DAD141.1 and weigh cells / Hauch & Bach (Dänemark)
+- Amplifier DAD141.1 and weigh cells / Hauch & Bach (Denmark)

 The Scales is used to measure the weight of the bird.
 It is switched ON or